CGCooke/CGCooke.github.io/posts/2020-10-14-Robotic-Blender.md

 What is Blender?
 -------------

-[Blender](https://www.blender.org/) is a software application for open source 3D scene creation and rendering.
+[Blender](https://www.blender.org/) is a software application for open-source 3D scene creation and rendering.

 Why would we want to automate Blender?
 -------------
-I have many reasons, but my real focus is on creating synthetic data to train new machine learning algorithms.
-I'm interested in trying to do more with less annotated data, and mixing real data with synthetic data is an up-and-coming solution.
+I have many reasons, but my focus is on creating synthetic data to train new machine learning algorithms.
+I'm interested in doing more with less annotated data, and mixing actual data with synthetic data is an up-and-coming solution.

-Using *Blender*, we can generate arbitrary amounts of synthetic data, where we can precisely control the scene.
-Because of this, we can create metadata simultaneously and try to generate data that better covers the available input space.
+Using *Blender*, we can generate arbitrary amounts of synthetic data and precisely control the scene.
+Because of this, we can create metadata simultaneously and generate data that covers the available input space better.

-A classic example of this is the [CLEVR](https://github.com/facebookresearch/clevr-dataset-gen) dataset, used for *Visual Reasoning*.
+A classic example is the [CLEVR](https://github.com/facebookresearch/clevr-dataset-gen) dataset, used for *Visual Reasoning*.

 How can we automate Blender?
 -------------
 *Blender* has a [comprehensively documented](https://docs.blender.org/api/current/index.html) API.
 However, I love using *Blender*'s [scripting mode](https://www.youtube.com/watch?v=5e56gdHZtB0) to experiment.

-In short, we can create a python script, which we can then run using *Blender*.
+In short, we can create a python script, which we can run using *Blender*.

 `blender --background --python myscript.py`